 Vesna founded the Association of citizens for rare diseases “Life With Challenges”– Bitola in 2009.
-She is a Gaucher patient and patient advocate for rare disease patients in R. Macedonia.
-She also co-founded the National Alliance for Rare Diseases of R. Macedonia in 2014.
+She is a Gaucher patient and patient advocate for rare disease patients in the Republic of North Macedonia.
+She also co-founded the National Alliance for Rare Diseases of Macedonia in 2014.
 In 2013 she became a member of the DITA (Drug Information, Transparency and Access) Task Force EURORDIS and she is still a member and volunteer in this group.
 From 2019 she is also a member of the Rare 2030 Foresight in Rare Disease Policy panel of experts, made up of nearly 200 key opinion leaders in rare disease policy.
 She is a EUPATI fellow and trainer from the first cohort of patients in 2014.

-Vesna works in the field of advocacy and lobbying for rights of the rare disease patients in R. Macedonia through cooperation and communication with organisations and institutions (government and non-government) on national and international level.
+Vesna works in the field of advocacy and lobbying for rights of the rare disease patients in the Republic of North Macedonia through cooperation and communication with organisations and institutions (government and non-government) on national and international level.
 She believes that through strengthening patients and raising public awareness about rare diseases the world can become a better place to live in for patients and families that face life filled with challenges.

-Vesna works as a freelance trainer and consultant in the development of Human Resources (motivation, communication, organisation, coordination, project cycle management, team building, public relations, etc.) and capacity building of organisations.
+She is also a freelance trainer and consultant in personal and professional development (motivation, communication, organisation, coordination, project cycle management, team building, public relations, etc.) and capacity building of organisations.

 Jeremy Manuel co-founded the UK Gauchers Association in 1991, was its national chairman until 2012 and remains a board director.
 He was also a founding member of the International Gaucher Alliance and was elected its Chairman in 2008-2016.
 He is a Trustee of the Helen Manuel Foundation: a Charitable Trust established to support research into Gaucher disease.